zumasys/docs/site/rover/release-notes/web/1-0-34/README.md

     - Fixed issue with ACH payment options missing.
   - **Inventory**
     - Updated inventory to include Plan Group, Shortages, and Allocated amounts.
+  - **Accounting**
+    - Fixed an issue with select drill downs from the AR KPI

 <PageFooter />